AVAnnotate/documentation/pages/quickstart.md

 Select “Add,” and input information about the new event, including the event label; item type (audio or video); AV label, URL, and duration; description; and citation.

-Where to begin?
+## Step 3: Add tags
+Tags are labels used in the interface to index, organize, and discover topics in the annotations.
+Categories can be used to organize the tags in groups.

-## Step 3: Add annotations
+## Step 4: Add annotations

-Annotations can be added to each event.
+Annotations are added to each event.
 Annotations are user-created and correspond to a given timestamp point or range in the audio or video.
-Annotations contain information about the media and might include a transcript; captions; information about formal features of the media, like shot sequence, volume, or lighting; historical or cultural context; environmental noises such as fans or car horns; or conceptual notes or themes.
+Annotations contain information about the media that might include a transcript; captions; information about formal features of the media, like shot sequence, volume, or lighting; historical or cultural context; environmental noises such as fans or car horns; or conceptual notes or themes.
+Annotations often include tags for indexing.

-## Step 4: Add pages to build context around the project's events.
+## Step 5: Add pages to build context around the project's events.

 Users can create auto-generated pages for each event as well as design custom pages that include text, events or event clips with or without associated annotations, event or event clip comparisons, and images (that are available via URL).
 What appears on these pages is entirely up to the user; users may add an introduction or conclusion to the project; build separate sections of an accompanying analytical essay; add context or pedagogical implications of events and annotations; explain the annotation choices made in the project; etc.

-## Step 5: Share your AVAnnotate project with the world!
+## Step 6: Share your AVAnnotate project with the world!

 # Read more about how to use AVAnnotate [here](https://hipstas.github.io/ava_documentation/pages/SpreadsheetTemplates/), including bulk uploads.